Mallick17/Linux-Guide/README.md

 #### **3. GPT (GUID Partition Table)**
 - **Modern standard**.
-- No partition type nonsense—just create as many partitions as you need.
+- No partition type nonsense—just create as many partitions as we need.
 - Each partition gets a **globally unique ID (GUID)**.
 - Works best with **UEFI-based booting**.